A magnet is an object that produces a magnetic field around itself.

 Magnetic field lines

 Let us understand the concept of magnetic field lines using the following activity.
-Let us sprinkle iron fillings on a sheet of paper and a bar magnet in between.
+Let us sprinkle iron filings on a sheet of paper and a bar magnet in between.
 When we tap the paper, we notice that the fillings get aligned in the manner shown in the figure below.

 These patterns of the filings show us the magnetic field lines that surround this bar magnet.